 CCI advocates for a local application site in each county at the option of local government.

-Modifications and improvements to the Medicaid program should consider workload changes for eligibility staff and be assisted with sufficient resources for implementation (including funding and IT-investments).
+Modifications and improvements to the Medicaid program should consider workload changes for eligibility staff and be assisted with sufficient resources for implementation (including state share of funding and timely IT-investments).